 He has already raised some £26,000 of sponsorship, much of it through former business associates and the Masters of other Livery Companies, so he has £13,000 to go and, as he has pointed out, if each member of the Company gave a minimum of £10 each, that would raise a further £3,000.
 Donations can be made through Tony’s “Just Giving” page.

 Lord Mayor Treloar’s College was founded in 1908 by the then Lord Mayor of London, and it endures today, 110 years on, providing education and support for disabled children and young adults who suffer from Cerebral Palsy and Muscular Dystrophy.

 In conjunction with Lord Mayor Treloar’s College, Tony’s aim is to provide funds for them to buy a revolutionary bionic arm called a “jaco” which will bring life changing abilities to many of the youngsters, giving them greater independence and self-esteem.
 After trialling this amazing piece of technology, the College will be able to prove its benefit to the Funding Local Authorities and thereby provide the jaco robotic arm on a wide scale.
 A review of the Arm is available on “U Tube” at this link, and Tony is sure that seeing its capabilities will make you realise just how worthy his cause is.
 He would welcome your support as it is a great cause which has been recognised and shared by many of his fellow Livery Company Masters.
 He would like to make this a “bumper Charitable year for the Constructors’, and for it to be recognised as such throughout the City.

 These youngsters are typical of the students at Lord Mayor Treloar’s College who would benefit from the Robotic Arm.
 To give to Tony’s Appeal, please visit his “Just Giving” page.
-Please be as generous as you can, and if you are a UK tax payer, please do not forget to Gift Aid your donation.
+Please be as generous as you can.